 - a sample of your writing in a history course (preferably, but not necessarily, a History 398 paper).

-Applications are due by March 1 of the junior year (a specific due date will be announced each year by email).
+Applications are due in early March of a student’s junior year (a specific due date will be announced each year by email).
 You will be notified about your acceptance into the honors program within a few weeks.

-**For 2013–2014, we are adding a new eligibility requirement: in addition to having completed a 390 research seminar, having a 3.5 GPA and having found a faculty adviser for your topic, you must also apply for summer research funding from the SURF Program to be considered for the History Honors program.
-The SURF application deadline is Thursday, February 27, 2014 at 4:00 p.m. and more information can be found here or by visiting http://www.unc.edu/depts/our/students/fellowship_supp/surf.html.
+In addition to having completed a 398 research seminar, having a 3.3 Cumulative GPA, 3.4 History GPA, and having found a faculty adviser for your topic, you must also apply for summer research funding from the SURF Program to be considered for the History Honors program.
+The SURF application deadline is Thursday, February 26, 2015 at 4:00 p.m. and more information can be found here or by visiting http://www.unc.edu/depts/our/students/fellowship_supp/surf.html.

 Receiving SURF funds is not a condition for acceptance to the Honors program, but no Honors application will receive consideration without an attached SURF proposal.